-- Driver’s License Reform Bill – PUMP, a Partner Organization of the Driven to Work Coalition, advocated for the recent passage of PA House Bill 163 and House Resolution 76, enacted by Governor Wolf as Act 95, which ends the practice of suspending driver’s licenses for non-violent, non-motor vehicle related offenses, helping thousands of Pennsylvanians fully reintegrate into their communities.
+- Driver’s License Reform Bill – In 2018, PUMP, a Partner Organization of the Driven to Work Coalition, advocated for the recent passage of PA House Bill 163 and House Resolution 76, enacted by Governor Wolf as Act 95, which ends the practice of suspending driver’s licenses for non-violent, non-motor vehicle related offenses, helping thousands of Pennsylvanians fully reintegrate into their communities.

 - Fair Housing – PUMP is a member organization of the Affirmatively Furthering Fair Housing (AFFH) Task Force of the Pittsburgh Commission on Human Relations

 - Transit and Transportation – PUMP endorses the Regional Transportation Alliance’s Seven Principles for a Better Transportation Future through a letter of support that includes additional language about the importance of transportation equity.
 PUMP is also part of GoBurgh, a program of the Pittsburgh Community Reinvestment Group (PCRG) that convenes communities, organizations, and business to work toward a sustainable and vibrant transit infrastructure.

-- Hate Crimes Legislation – PUMP supports Pennsylvania House Bill 505 and Senate Bill 96, Hate Crimes Expansion Bills, that expand the offense of ethnic intimidation to include malicious intention against the actual or perceived ancestry, mental or physical disability, sexual orientation, gender or gender identity of another individual or group of individuals as part of the definition of hate crimes.
+- Hate Crimes Legislation – PUMP supports Hate Crimes Expansion legislation that includes malicious intention against the actual or perceived mental or physical disability, sexual orientation, gender or gender identity of another individual or group of individuals as part of the definition of hate crimes.

-- Anti-Discrimination Protections – PUMP supports Pennsylvania Senate Bill 613 and House Bill 1410, the PA Fairness Act, that extend anti-discrimination protections to include sexual orientation, gender identity or expression.
+- Anti-Discrimination Protections – PUMP supports the PA Fairness Act, which would extend anti-discrimination protections to include sexual orientation, gender identity or expression.

 - Coro Pittsburgh MLK Leadership Awards – PUMP serves as a sponsor for the annual Coro Pittsburgh MLK Leadership Awards celebrating those in our community who make significant accomplishments towards the common good by modeling Dr. King’s inclusive approach to leadership.

 - All for All Summit – PUMP serves as a sponsor for the All for All Summit which convenes professionals to discuss immigrant integration in their work.